rajugspann/FlatsOnRentManagementApp/README.md

   Contact Mail id is :  rajusharmaindia@hotmail.com

-  Whenever write an email the in subject line Please mention FlatsOnRentManagementApp
+  Whenever write an email then in subject line Please mention FlatsOnRentManagementApp

   Thanks & Regards,